ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 - reports: contains the project description and exam
 - tests: contains the unit testing which tests individual parts of your code base.

-There are some folders that we haven't used like the ones for visualization or notebooks.
+There are some folders that we have not used like the ones for visualization or notebooks.

 When initializing the structure with cookicutter, we believe we did something wrong as it created a folder inside of the repository and then the structure of the machine learning project inside of it.
-We didn't realize it wasn't done properly until very further in the project, when it was too late to fix.---
+We did not realize it was not done properly until very further in the project, when it was too late to fix.---

 ### Question 6